 I’ve collected the ornaments over the years.
 Most are from Target.

 The personalized, name tree topper made its second annual appearance.
 I thought this up last year and asked my friend if she could execute it for me.
-The whole kind of blew up and now she’s even doing custom tree toppers for major corporations.
+The whole thing kind of blew up, and now she’s even doing custom tree toppers for major corporations.
 How awesome is that?
+She offers them in an array of colors and unfinished in case you want to paint it a certain color.

 Click HERE to buy a personalized tree topper!